packagist/private-packagist-docs/docs/conductor/getting-started.md

 2. Commit and push the workflow to your main branch of your package repository

 Create a secret `COMPOSER_AUTH` with the Composer authentication configuration [as described here](https://getcomposer.org/doc/articles/authentication-for-private-packages.md#authentication-using-the-composer-auth-environment-variable) to access Private Packagist.
 We recommend to create a dedicated authentication token with update access.
-You can copy and paste the contents for the secret from the Private Packagist UI while creating the token in "Settings" -> "Authentication Tokens".
+You can copy and paste the contents for the secret from the "Environment variable" tab in the Private Packagist UI while creating the token in "Settings" -> "Authentication Tokens".
 Remove the single quotes around the value.

 ![Create Authentication Token](/Resources/public/img/docs/conductor/authentication-token.png)